-Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies B6.5.2(6) Protect Mana Whenua cultural heritage that is uncovered during subdivision, use and development by all of the following: a) requiring a protocol to be followed in the event of accidental discovery of kōiwi, archaeology or artefacts of Māori origin; b) undertaking appropriate actions in accordance with mātauranga and tikanga Māori; and c) requiring appropriate measures to avoid, remedy or mitigate further adverse effects.
-B6.5.2(9) Protect sensitive information about the values and associations of Mana Whenua in relation to their cultural heritage where disclosure of such information may put a site, place or area at risk of destruction or degradation.
+Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies B6.5.2(6) Protect Mana Whenua cultural heritage that is uncovered during subdivision, use and dev a) requiring a protocol to be followed in the event of accidental discovery of kōiwi, archaeolog b) undertaking appropriate actions in accordance with mātauranga and tikanga Māori; and c) requiring appropriate measures to avoid, remedy or mitigate further adverse effects.
+B6.5.2(9) Protect sensitive information about the values and associations of Mana Whenua in relation such information may put a site, place or area at risk of destruction or degradation.
 Auckland Unitary Plan B7 Toitū te whenua, toitū te taiao - Natural resources All B7.4.1(6) Mana Whenua values, mātauranga and tikanga associated with coastal water, freshwater and geothermal water are recognised and provided for, including their traditional and cultural uses and values.
 Auckland Unitary Plan D9 Significant Ecological Areas Overlay NoR D1, D2 D9.2(3) The relationship of Mana Whenua and their customs and traditions with indigenous vegetation and fauna is recognised and provided for.
-D9.3(7) Provide for the role of Mana Whenua as kaitiaki in managing biodiversity, particularly in Treaty Settlement areas, and for cultural practices and cultural harvesting in significant ecological areas where the mauri of the resource is sustained.
-Auckland Unitary Plan E12 Land disturbance - District All E12.3(1) Avoid where practicable, and otherwise, mitigate, or where appropriate, remedy adverse effects of land disturbance on areas where there are natural and physical resources that have been scheduled in the Plan in relation to natural heritage, Mana Whenua, natural resources, coastal environment, historic heritage and special character.
-E12.3(2)(c) Manage the amount of land being disturbed at any one time, to maintain the cultural and spiritual values of Mana Whenua in terms of land and water quality, preservation of wāhi tapu, and kaimoana gathering.
-E12.3(4) Manage the impact on Mana Whenua cultural heritage that is discovered undertaking land disturbance by: a) requiring a protocol for the accidental discovery of kōiwi, archaeology and artefacts of Māori origin; b) undertaking appropriate actions in accordance with mātauranga and tikanga Māori; and c) undertaking appropriate measures to avoid adverse effects, or where adverse effects cannot be avoided, effects are remedied or mitigated.
+D9.3(7) Provide for the role of Mana Whenua as kaitiaki in managing biodiversity, particularly in Trea and cultural harvesting in significant ecological areas where the mauri of the resource is sustained.
+Auckland Unitary Plan E12 Land disturbance - District All E12.3(1) Avoid where practicable, and otherwise, mitigate, or where appropriate, remedy adverse erare natural and physical resources that have been scheduled in the Plan in relation to natural heritage environment, historic heritage and special character.
+E12.3(2)(c) Manage the amount of land being disturbed at any one time, to maintain the cultural and land and water quality, preservation of wāhi tapu, and kaimoana gathering.
+E12.3(4) Manage the impact on Mana Whenua cultural heritage that is discovered undertaking land a) requiring a protocol for the accidental discovery of kōiwi, archaeology and artefacts of Māo b) undertaking appropriate actions in accordance with mātauranga and tikanga Māori; and c) undertaking appropriate measures to avoid adverse effects, or where adverse effects cann mitigated.
 Auckland Unitary Plan E21 Treaty Settlement Land NoR D1 E21.2(5) The occupation, development and use of Treaty settlement land is not adversely affected by the location of new infrastructure.
-E21.3(10) Encourage utility operators to consider alternative routes and locations for infrastructure outside the Treaty settlement land, where new infrastructure development may adversely affect the occupation, development and use of Treaty settlement land.
+E21.3(10) Encourage utility operators to consider alternative routes and locations for infrastructure of infrastructure development may adversely affect the occupation, development and use of Treaty set levelopment by all of the following: